 "Groundhog Day", that was mine and I would imagine many people's thoughts during the first half of Richard Curtis' "About Time" as we meet Tim and witness how he uses his gift to go back in time to his own past to re-engineer his present and get the girl by doing things time and again until it is right.
 As such we see how when Tim messes up he runs in to a dark room, clenches his fists and in golfing terms gets a Mulligan.
 And it is comical, sweet, amusing and everything you would expect from a Richard Curtis movie down to the characters and the way they speak and yes that does mean the occasional moment of posh swearing.

 But don't fear as "About Time" is not just some sort of British copy of "Groundhod Day" it embellishes on it and the consequence that come with being able to alter the past to affect the present and the decisions which have to be made.
 But it is even cleverer than just that because whilst super heroes have their special gifts some times special gifts can't fix everyone's problem and when it comes to destiny some things cannot be changed a lesson which Tim learns.
-And like with many a Richard Curtis this side of the movie gives it the emotional ups and downs of real life and makes it sweet and touching without losing the entertainment side of things.
+And like with many a Richard Curtis this side of "About Time" gives it the emotional ups and downs of real life and makes it sweet and touching without losing the romantic comedy side of things.

 What this all boils down to is that "About Time" is classic Richard Curtis and to be honest it is a nice reminder of what a talented writer he is, taking something familiar as the time travel of a do over and bringing out the touching side along with his trademark humour.